-For the southern NA region, the low-altitude-only state (no. 2) in PI and PD again has a large impact ( $-0.53 \text{ W m}^{-2}$ ).
-There is also now a large negative contribution due to transitions from the clear state (no. 1) in the PI to the low-altitude only state 2 in the PD, but again there is a positive forcing due to the reverse situation, with a net contribution of $-0.29 \text{ W m}^{-2}$ .
-This transition indicates the creation of additional low-altitude clouds in the PD due to aerosol effects, which is consistent with the finding in the previous section that macrophysical changes to clouds (in particular changes in $f_c$ ) are more important in this region compared to the northern NA region and suggest that low-altitude clouds are one of the most important cloud types for this.
-However, as in the northern NA region, pairings with the same cloud states in the PI and PD (the diagonal terms) that involve mid- and high-altitude clouds are also important for forcing, particularly for states 6 and 8, although these are relatively less important than in the northern NA region, suggesting that a higher-altitude cloud has less effect on the forcing in the southern NA region.
+- 520 as shown in the bottom row of Fig. 18.
+Appendix G explains the details of how these are produced.
+Other transitions have a larger net negative effect such as the transitions between states 6 and 8 (net effect of -0.18 W m^{-2}).
+This indicates transitions from low+high altitude cloud to low+mid+high cloud, suggesting that the creation of mid-altitude clouds is also having an impact.
+Nevertheless, these transition terms are considerably smaller than the diagonal (no transition) terms described earlier for the northern NA region. - For the southern NA region, the low-altitude-only state (no. 2) in PI and PD again has a large impact (-0.53 W m-2).
+There is also now a large negative contribution due to transitions from the clear state (no. 1) in the PI to the low-altitude only state 2 in the PD, but again there is a positive forcing due to the reverse situation, with a net contribution of -0.29 W m-2.
+This transition indicates the creation of additional low-altitude cloud in the PD due to aerosol effects, which is consistent with the finding in the previous section that macrophysical changes to clouds (in particular changes in f_c) are more important in this - 530 region compared to the northern NA region and suggest that low-altitude cloud is one of the most important cloud types for this.
+However, as in the northern NA region pairings with the same cloud states in the PI and PD (the diagonal terms) that involve mid- and high-altitude clouds are also important for forcing, particularly for states 6 and 8, although these are relatively less important than in the northern NA region suggesting that higher altitude cloud has less effect on the forcing in the SSA-southern NA region.